 Matt Duffer echoed this sentiment: “[Carmen] was seeing a bunch of New York actors, and I just remember getting a text from her going, ‘Watch David Harbour right now!’
 We watched, and we were like, ‘Boom.
 That’s it.
 That’s our guy.
 That’s our Hopper.’ ”

 Go the extra mile.
 Natalia Dyer (Nancy Wheeler) recommends showing the casting director everything you’ve got.
-“I remember for [2014 film] ‘I Believe in Unicorns,’ I ended up taping a few extra scenes from it and sending it,” the actor said.
+“I remember for [the 2014 film] ‘I Believe in Unicorns,’ I ended up taping a few extra scenes from it and sending it,” the actor said.
 “That was one where I really, really, really wanted it.
 I think it’s a good strategy if you can do something [extra].
 On our show, Dacre Montgomery, his famous audition tape—it catches people’s eye.
 Sometimes you never know if they want more or that’s really going to turn them off.
 It’s tricky….
 The main thing you can do is be confident in what you’re giving them.
 The trick for an actor is: This is me, this is my version—take it or leave it.
 It’s a hard thing to do.”

 Don’t get too caught up in the fantastical.
 To convincingly play resident Hawkins bad boy Billy Hargrove, Montgomery incorporated real pathos rather than leaning too hard into the sci-fi aspects of the show.
 “The arc [of Season 3] changed things in a big way.
 It put me at this precipice of having two characters playing out all the time: the possessed Billy and the Billy under that,” he told us.
 “So I played a lot with researching people with bipolar disorder and split personality disorder, and how one personality controls the spot and how the other fights for that.
 So I tried to show the latter—the personality fighting for control of the spot—in my eyes, and then the [former] in the physicality.
 I played it [thinking about] a real-world example like that, as opposed to playing into the science fiction and fantastical element.”

-If you’re a teen or child actor, don’t underestimate yourself.
+How To Audition for Netflix If you’re a teen or child actor, don’t underestimate yourself.
 Cuba wanted to find authentic, grounded performers for the show, no matter how old they were.
 “We needed every single actor to have a subtlety and an inner life that didn’t necessarily need words to define them, and we held the kids and teens to the same standard,” she said.
 “We didn’t discuss it at the time, but it’s clear that we weren’t thinking of them as kid or teen actors in the process—the Duffer brothers were really expecting them to be able to deliver a very rich human experience despite what age body they were in.”

 Having previous credits helps.
 “With child actors, it sometimes matters a lot to me if they have prior acting experience, and it sometimes doesn’t matter at all,” Cuba explained.
 “It depends on the role and the scope of what they have to do, the director’s style, and the simple realities of how much time they are given to shoot.
 In this case, it was pretty clear from early on that this would benefit greatly from actors who understood from some sort of experience [the effort the roles were] going to take and could access it and execute it at a fairly quick pace.”